golchin/calculactiv/README.md

 ./calculactiv
 ```

-or use Stack as follows.
+or use Stack as follow.

 ```
 stack build